Auto Insurance Basics

 The No-Fault System in Minnesota

-Minnesota No-Fault Automobile Insurance Act requires Minnesota residents and nonresidents are required to maintain basic economic loss benefits and automobile liability coverage (also known as Personal Injury Protection or PIP) on vehicles they own, provided use of a vehicle is contemplated and one of the following is true:
+The Minnesota No-Fault Automobile Insurance Act requires Minnesota residents and nonresidents to maintain basic economic loss benefits and automobile liability coverage (also known as Personal Injury Protection or PIP) on vehicles they own.
+One of the following must be true:

 The vehicle is required to be registered or licensed in Minnesota, or

 The vehicle is principally garaged in Minnesota

 The Act also requires a nonresident of Minnesota to maintain PIP and liability coverage on any other owned vehicle whenever the nonresident drives this vehicle within the borders of Minnesota.